Skip to main content

 Satisfied we keep communal areas clean and well maintained

-Anti-social behaviour cases involving hate crime relative to size of landlord
+Anti-social behaviour cases involving hate crime per 1,000 homes

 What are Tenant Satisfaction Measures?